Exercise: Vegetation change detection¶

 What conclusions can you draw about the changes in the landscape from this plot?
 What other information might you need to help you assess it?

-You now understand how to structure a complete case study – you can calculate a relevant band index and indentify meaningful changes in that index over time.
+A difference plot, like the one we made above, is a good way to start.
+You can then decide if you need more complicated analysis or not.
+You now understand how to structure a complete case study — you can calculate a relevant band index and identify meaningful changes in that index over time.

 If you’re curious about how the existing case study works, you can open and run it in the Sandbox: